susuhahnml/asp-game-strategies/src/approaches/README.md

     def choose_action(self,state):
         """
         The player chooses an action given a current state.
+        A TimeOutError might be raised during this execution to indicate that the time for choosing an action is finished.
+In this case a random action will be selected.

         Args:
             state (State): The current state